Complaints Filed with DMACC

 Students wishing to file complaints with DMACC's accreditor may contact the Higher Learning Commission.

 Complaints Filed with DMACC's State Approval or Licensing Agency

 The Division of Community Colleges within the Iowa Department of Education maintains a complaint process for Iowa community Colleges.
 Most complaints are referred to the institution's formal student complaint process outlined in DMACC's student handbook and policies.

 If the complaint is completed manually, it may be mailed or faxed to the Iowa Department of Education - Division of Community Colleges:

 Complaints Filed with the Iowa College Student Aid Commission

 The Iowa College Student Aid Commission (ICSAC) created an electronic form to document concerns and complaints related to a school (a postsecondary education institution).
 Iowa College Aid accepts concerns and complaints from any student attending an Iowa school, regardless of the student's state of residency, and from an Iowa resident attending any school in the United States.
-The electronic form is located at:

 Iowa College Aid will review submitted forms and determine the appropriate course of action.
 Actions may include, but are not limited to: contacting the student, contacting the school in question and/or referral to another agency.
 In all cases, the student will receive written response to his or her dispute and the dispute from will be retained for Iowa College Aid's records.